H-1B Temporary Workers

 2. Labor Condition Application: OGS files a Labor Condition Application with DoL certifying the working conditions.
 Processing takes 7 business days

-For more details regarding the process and policies surrounding H1-B sponsorship please visit the Department Hiring H-1B Workers webpage.
+For more details regarding the process and policies surrounding H-1B sponsorship please visit the Department Hiring H-1B Workers webpage.

 Applications may be filed up to six months in advance of the requested start date.
-Employees are encouraged to start this process 6 months in advance.
-Regular processing averages 4-6 months.
-Premium processing averages 6-8 weeks (for an additional fee).
+Employees are encouraged to start this process 6-7 months in advance.
+Regular processing averages 5-6 months.
+Premium processing averages 8 weeks (for an additional fee).

 An H-1B employee can enter the United States up to 10 days prior to the approved start date of their H-1B petition.
 The CBP official at the airport has the discretion to also give them a 10-day grace period on their I-94 Record at the conclusion of their approved H-1B period.
 This is not granted in all cases.